nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="Gödel's Proof"
     author="Ernest Nagel & James R. Newman"
     special="true"
-    description="For the first time in my life, I feel like I actually have a fairly intuitive understanding of Gödel's Incompleteness Theorem, to a point to where I could explain it to a child.
+    description="For the first time in my life, I feel like I actually have a fairly intuitive understanding of Gödel's Incompleteness Theorem (EDIT: forgot it already).
 I decided to read this because I started Gödel Escher Bach and wanted to truly understand the concept that sparked it all before reading such a Tour De Force." >}}

 {{< book
     title="The Joy of X"